lyoshenka/pennmed/README.markdown

 Something Wrong?
 ----------------

-If something's not working or you need help, or you want to buy me a beer, shoot me an email: [lyoshenka@gmail.com].
+If you need help or you want to buy me a beer, shoot me an email: lyoshenka@gmail.com.